 Calling employees partners and encouraging them to share their love for all things coffee under the Starbucks brand increased its authenticity and allowed employees to have a sense of closeness and accountability.

-As part of the Starbucks mission to engage employees and brand advocates, they also crafted a social media account specifically for its partners, which grows weekly.
+As part of the Starbucks mission to engage employee influencers and brand advocates, they also crafted a social media account specifically for its partners, which grows weekly.

 Exercising social media opportunities